jtam128/jtam128/README.md

 👋 Hi there!
-I am Jessica Tam, an Accountant turned Fullstack Developer.
-I realized the interest I had in Software Engineering, which led me to attend Thinkful's Software Engineering program.

-💗 I am passionate about creating applications that will have a lasting impact and functional purpose for users.

-👀 I’m looking to collaborate on exciting applications and open source development.
+I am Jessica Tam, a self-taught Web Developer with a background in Accounting.
+I enjoy creating applications that are pleasing to the eye while being inclusive and user-friendly.
+I strive for work that challenges me and allows me to contribute towards creating applications with a positive impact on users, while in a collaborative environment.

 📫 Ways to reach me: [email](mailto:jessica.tam128@gmail.com) or [LinkedIn](https://www.linkedin.com/in/jtam128/)

-✨ Check Out my Most Recent Project - [My Portfolio Website](https://jtam-portfolio.vercel.app/)